Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/identity/identity-api-reference.md

 ACPIdentity.extensionVersion = function(success, fail);
 ```

-* _success_ is a callback containing the ACPIdentity extension version if the `extenSionVersion` API executed without any errors.
+* _success_ is a callback containing the ACPIdentity extension version if the `extensionVersion` API executed without any errors.
 * _fail_ is a callback containing error information if the  `appendVisitorInfoForUrl` API was executed with errors.

 **Example**